Nurse Educator Master’s Degree (M.S.N.)

 *When an applicant’s GPA is below 3.0, but between 2.75 and 2.99, and if the applicant has achieved a 3.0 GPA in the last 60 hours of undergraduate work, the applicant may be granted provisional admission.

 **All faculty-supervised clinical practica must be completed in Texas.

 Fall: June 1

-Required M.S.N.
-Core (27 semester credit hours) Course Number Course Title Hours NUR 6312 Evidenced-Based Practice & Theory for Advanced Nursing 3 NUR 6316 Informatics & Healthcare Technology for Advanced Nursing 3 NUR 6317 Health Policy & Ethics 3 NUR 6318 Pharmacotherapeutics 3 NUR 6323 Research Foundations for Advanced Nursing 3 NUR 6324 Advanced Pathophysiology 3 NUR 6331 Advanced Health Assessment (50 clock hours) 3 NUR 6338 Leadership & Roles in Advanced Nursing 3 NUR 6339 Population Health Epidemiology for Advanced Nursing 3 Nurse Educator Program Track (12 semester credit hours) Course Number Course Title Hours NUR 6319 Curriculum in Nursing Education 3 NUR 6306 Teaching Strategies in Nursing Education 3 NUR 6307 Evaluation in Nursing Education 3 NUR 6308 Leadership & Practicum in Nursing Education (150 clock hours) 3
+Required Core Courses Course Number Course Title Hours NUR 6312 Evidenced-Based Practice and Theory for Advanced Nursing 3 NUR 6316 Informatics and Health Care Technology for Advanced Nursing 3 NUR 6317 Health Policy and Ethics 3 NUR 6318 Pharmacotherapeutics 3 NUR 6323 Research Foundations for Advanced Nursing 3 NUR 6324 Advanced Pathophysiology 3 NUR 6331 Advanced Health Assessment 3 NUR 6338 Leadership and Roles in Advanced Nursing 3 Nurse Educator Option Courses Course Number Course Title Hours NUR 6319 Curriculum in Nursing Education 3 NUR 6340 Teaching Strategies and Evaluation in Nursing Education 3 NUR 6347 Roles and Financial Management in Nursing Education 3 NUR 6348 Advanced Nursing Clinical Practice for Nurse Educators 3 NUR 6349 Capstone Practicum in Nursing Education 3

 Total semester credit hours required: 39